jjng03/capstone-project/README.md

 3) User will be able to click on a movie and play the trailer

 # Stretch Goals
-1) Navigation bar for movie genres
+1) Drop down menu for movie genres
 2) A search function
-3) User will be able to add a movie to their Favorite list
+3) A favorite list for the users